torvalds/linux/Documentation/driver-api/usb/typec_bus.rst

-If the communication with the partner using the SVID specific commands results in need to reconfigure the pins on the connector, the alternate mode driver needs to notify the bus using :c:func:`typec_altmode_notify()`.
+If the communication with the partner using the SVID specific commands results in need to reconfigure the pins on the connector, the alternate mode driver needs to yestify the bus using :c:func:`typec_altmode_yestify()`.
 The driver passes the negotiated SVID specific pin configuration value to the function as parameter.
-The bus driver will then configure the mux behind the connector using that value as the state value for the mux, and also call blocking notification chain to notify the external drivers about the state of the connector that need to know it.
+The bus driver will then configure the mux behind the connector using that value as the state value for the mux, and also call blocking yestification chain to yestify the external drivers about the state of the connector that need to kyesw it.

 NOTE: The SVID specific pin configuration values must always start from ``TYPEC_STATE_MODAL``.
 USB Type-C specification defines two default states for